Hogan Assessment Test – Free Sample Questions & More

 Technically, there are no right or wrong answers on a personality test.
 However, there are techniques and strategies you can use while answering the questions to give yourself a leg up on the competition.

-All three Hogan assessments give a statement and ask you whether you believe it is true or false, or state whether you agree, disagree or are undecided.
+All three Hogan assessments give a statement and ask you to rate your agreement with it, whether you strongly agree, agree, disagree, or strongly disagree with it, or state whether you agree, disagree or are undecided.

 Hogan Personality Assessments Comparison Table